 "The fact that millions of school children require medication on a daily basis so they can more easily assimilate into the culture of public schooling does not mean these children are damaged.
 It means something is very wrong with the whole idea of schooling."

-Whether he's being medicated or not he still has been deemed unable to function as his school would prefer, and that is unacceptable.
+Whether this kid ends up being medicated or not, he still has been deemed unable to function as his puppet masters in the school system would prefer.

 School systems don't care about individuality, in fact it is discouraged.
 It's sole purpose is to get everyone to conform.

 This is the exact opposite of the purpose of our very existence - to be our own unique expression of Source Energy.
 Making people conform is hindering the expansion of our Universe.
 Indigos are physically incapable of conforming.